MFuchs1989/DSND-Dog-Breed-Classifier/README.md

 The purpose of this project is to use a convolutional neural network (CNN) to predict dog breeds.
 The pipeline is the evaluation of an image as a dog or a human, then a prediction of which dog breed the dog is, or which dog breed the human most resembles.

-How I proceeded exactly and what results I achieved can be read in my blog post: (LINK)
+How I proceeded exactly and what results I achieved can be read in my blog post: [Classification of Dog-Breeds using a pre-trained CNN model](https://michael-fuchs-python.netlify.app/2020/12/21/classification-of-dog-breeds-using-a-pre-trained-cnn-model/)

 ## Table of Contents